 How can I submit the Michigan LLC Articles of Organization?

-You can file Michigan articles online, by mail, or in person.
+You can file Michigan articles online with the LARA Corporations Division, by mail, or in person.
 Mailed filings must be submitted to the following address:

 Michigan Department of Licensing and Regulatory Affairs